Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background

-Therefore, substituting these quantities into \autoref{eq:4th-moment-phaseavg} and setting $p=q$ (i.e., $\gamma_{pq}=0$), \begin{widetext} \end{widetext} The final step finds the ensemble average over astrophysical parameters $\vec\theta$.
-We detail this process in \autoref{app:sam}, and the final fourth moment is given by \autoref{eq:4th-poisson}.
+The final step finds the ensemble average over the number of binaries $N$ in each realization.
+We detail this process in \autoref{app:sam}, and the final fourth moment is given by \autoref{eq:4th-poisson-pol}.

-By way of example of the utility of these relationships, we present below the fourth cross-pulsar moment of the Fourier coefficients, averaged over sky position and phase: \begin{widetext} \end{widetext} In the limit $p=q$, this reproduces \autoref{eq:4th-moment}.
-It is useful to have when determining the origin of a number of terms and prefactors of interest.
+By way of example of the utility of these relationships, we present below the fourth cross-pulsar moment of the Fourier coefficients $\tilde{a}_{i,\mathrm{unpol}}^p$: \begin{widetext} \end{widetext} In the limit $p=q$, this reproduces \autoref{eq:4th-moment}.
+We leave the general case for $\tilde{a}_i^p$ as future work.